szymanskidawid/WebsitePortfolio/README.md

 My goal with this project was to have a place where I can describe myself, display my current resume and learned skills in Front-End and Back-End and finally show all my personal projects that I have created when developing my programming skills.

-Main challenge thhat I have encountered was using Responsive Web Design principle.
-I think that I have made a mistake leaving that as the end and focusing mostly on fullscreen desktop version.
-If I had to go through that project again I would have planned my layout draft first for both desktop and mobile.
+Main challenge that I have encountered was using Responsive Web Design principle.
+I think that I have made a mistake leaving that at the end and focusing mostly on fullscreen desktop version.
+If I had to go through that project again I would have planned my layout drafts first for both desktop and mobile.
 After that I would focus on designing a responsive layout using things like coloured boxes to learn how containers would behave when screen gets smaller.
-Another mistake was to set definitive variables such as 'height' instead of something like 'min-height' and values such as 'px' instead of responsive values such as 'em" which basically blocked any responsiveness that would occur automatically.
+Another mistake was to set definitive variables such as 'height' instead of something like 'min-height' and values such as 'px' instead of responsive values such as 'em" and "vw" which basically blocked any responsiveness that would occur automatically.

 I have used very basic web devopment technologies for this website which are HTML, CSS, JavaScript and Font Awesome library for icons and some animations.